To Be Everywhere Is to Be Nowhere: Music and lyrics

 The album's title of the album is derived from a quotation from Epistulae morales ad Lucilium (Letters from a Stoic) by the Roman philosopher and statesman Seneca the Younger (4 BC – AD 65).
 Thrice also named the interlude track "Seneca" after the philosopher.
 Though it was written thousands of years ago, Thrice found meaning in the quotation in a contemporary setting; Kensrue stated, "it seems like it was written for our time right now".
 He added; "We have so many more distractions and things at our fingertips.
 Ways for us to disengage from the world around us.
 [To Be Everywhere Is to Be Nowhere] became the background noise we were breathing as we were writing the album."
 Riley Breckenridge said that in today's society with smartphones, Google, the Internet and easy access to a massive wealth of knowledge, it is hard to focus on the present.
 To him, the Seneca quotation means "focusing more on the importance of being present in the moment that you're in instead of being everywhere all at once".
-In the test from which the album's title was quoted, Seneca gives advice to Lucilius Junior and suggests it is better for one to sharpen one's focus on what is important than to divide one's attention between many things.
+In the text from which the album's title was quoted, Seneca gives advice to Lucilius Junior and suggests it is better for one to sharpen one's focus on what is important than to divide one's attention between many things.